tunrayodaniels/E-Commerce-Sales-Analysis/README.md

 # E-Commerce Sales Performance Analysis

-## From messy transactional data to business insights
+## From Messy Transactional Data to Business Insights

 ## Project Overview

+This project analyzes an e-commerce transactional dataset to understand sales performance, identify products and categories contributing to sales, examine sales patterns, and develop data-driven recommendations.

+The dataset was obtained from Kaggle and initially contained 103 records across 11 columns.

-What started as a messy e-commerce sales dataset became an opportunity to practice the complete data analysis process: from data cleaning and transformation to analysis, visualization, and business recommendations.
+I used this dataset as a portfolio project to practice an end-to-end data analysis process, from identifying data-quality issues to cleaning, validating, analyzing, visualizing, and interpreting the results.

-The dataset, sourced from Kaggle, contained **103 records and 11 columns** with several data quality issues, including inconsistent category values, missing data, invalid entries, negative values, and unreliable total calculations.

-I cleaned and transformed the dataset using **Power Query**, performed the analysis using **Power BI and DAX**, and built an interactive sales performance dashboard to answer key business questions.

-The goal was not just to create charts, but to understand what the data was saying and translate those findings into recommendations that could potentially support better business decisions.

-## Business Problem

-An e-commerce business needs to understand how its sales are performing and where its revenue is coming from.
-The analysis therefore focuses on answering questions such as:

- ▪︎ How much revenue is being generated?
- ▪︎ How many orders and units are being sold?
- ▪︎ Which categories and products contribute most to revenue?
- ▪︎ Which months show stronger sales performance?
- ▪︎ Which payment methods generate the most revenue?
- ▪︎ What does the order status distribution reveal?
- ▪︎ Where are there opportunities that may require further investigation?

-### The 4-question framework
+### The Four question framework
-I approached the project using four questions:
+I approached these project using four questions:

 1. **What is the problem?**
 2. **What metrics matter?**
-3. **What recommendation would I make?**
+3. **What recommendations can be made?**
-4. **What potential business impact could it drive?**
+4. **What could be the potential business impact?**

-This helped me move beyond simply describing the dataset and focus on the business meaning behind the numbers.
+This helped me to move beyond simple describing the dataset and focus in the business meaning behind the numbers

-## Key Performance Indicators
-After cleaning and transforming the data, the dashboard reports:

-KPI - Result

-Total Revenue:  ₦133.93K
-Average Order Value: ₦1.34K
-Units Sold: 282
-Total Orders: 100

-These KPIs provide a high-level view of the sales performance captured in the dataset.

-## Data Cleaning & Transformation
+## 1. What Is the Problem?

-Before analyzing the data, I used **Power Query in Power BI** to identify and resolve data quality issues.
+Before analyzing sales performance, I needed to make sure the underlying data was reliable.

-The cleaning process followed:

-**Inspect > Identify > Validate > Correct > Recalculate > Verify**

-One principle guided the process:

-**Don't guess your data into being clean.**

-Where a value could be confidently corrected, I corrected it.
-Where the intended value could not be determined reliably, I retained it as null rather than introducing an unsupported assumption.

-### Key data quality issues identified
+The dataset contained several inconsistencies and data-quality issues, including:

+▪︎ Duplicate transaction records
 ▪︎ Inconsistent category names and capitalization
 ▪︎ Incorrect product-category assignments
 ▪︎ Missing values